The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein's Water Lilies With Japanese Bridge (signed) from 1992 is estimated to be worth between £210,000 and £320,000.
-This screenprint is a rare artwork, having only been sold once at auction on 10th May 2012.
+The value of Roy Lichtenstein's Water Lilies With Japanese Bridge (signed) is estimated to be worth between £210,000 to £310,000.
+This screenprint, created in 1992, has an auction history of one sale on 10th May 2012.
+The artwork has not been sold in the last 12 months or the last five years.
 The edition size of this artwork is limited to 23.

 Meaning & Analysis